 Joaquim Kiteculo said that the first step in the construction of the refinery will be the preparation of infrastructure, which is expected to take about seven to eight months, with the start of operations scheduled for the second half of 2022.

-The construction of the Cabinda refinery is part of Sonangol’s priorities and is included the National Development Plan under the government’s strategy to reduce the cost of importing derivatives, and its estimated cost is US$2 billion, to be financed by Russian bank VTB.
+The construction of the Cabinda refinery is part of Sonangol’s priorities and is included the National Development Plan under the government’s strategy to reduce the cost of importing derivatives, and its estimated cost is US$2 billion.
 (Macauhub)